Last Updated on October 7, 2023 by Electricalvolt

 - Valve calibration

 Main Objectives of Pre-Commissioning

-- To develop a pre-commissioning checklist for uniform verification system, documentation, testing, inspection, quality assurance, and preparation of operation.
+- To develop a pre-commissioning checklist for a uniform verification system, documentation, testing, inspection, quality assurance, and operation preparation.

-- Checking the functional operation of control valves in order to ensure that the control valves or system are ready for operation without hurdles at the time of commissioning.
+- Checking the functional operation of control valves to ensure that the control valves or system are ready for operation without hurdles at the time of commissioning.

-- To review and study the maintenance manual for better know-how about the control valves.
+- Review and study the maintenance manual for better know-how about the control valves.
 In case of any doubt, the manufacturer may be contacted for clarification.

 Control Valves Pre-Commissioning Checklist

 Before control valve commissioning, the below checklist provides a basic overview of pre-commissioning of the control valve.

 - Refer drawing and ensure the field location of a valve

 - Verify the specifications of the control valve as per the manufacturer’s datasheet.